TaPRA 2026

 There are three routes for participation in TaPRA 2026.
 Most delegates present their work within one of TaPRA’s thirteen working groups, each of which issues its own call for presentations.
 The working groups meet over several sessions during the conference.
 Attendees may also participate by exhibiting practice research in the TaPRA Gallery, or by proposing a pre-constituted panel that runs in parallel with working group sessions.

-Working Groups: A full list of TaPRA’s thirteen working groups, along with their calls for presentations, is available here.
+Working Groups: A full list of TaPRA’s thirteen working groups is available here.
 Most attendees choose a working group aligned with their research interests and use it as their primary base for the conference.
 To present in a working group at TaPRA 2026, identify your preferred working group and submit an abstract (max.
 300 words) responding to that group’s theme, along with a bio (max.
 100 words).
 You may apply to one working group only, though you can indicate willingness for your proposal to be considered by other working groups.
+You can view their

 TaPRA Gallery: The TaPRA Gallery invites proposals to exhibit practice-based research, hosted this year in BLOC, Queen Mary’s new gallery, studio, and cinema space.
 See the TaPRA Gallery’s call for participation for details.